 The final Google keyword research tool is Google Trends.
 It gives you an easy way to discover the level of interest in keywords.
 Low interest means it’s not a great one to focus on, while very high interest means it will be difficult to compete.
 Try to choose keywords that have a high level of interest over a long period of time.

 Hashtags are a great source of keyword research.
 Go to Twitter or Instagram and find some industry leaders in your niche.
 Take a look at all their posts and see which hashtags they are using.

 Amazon and other large online book distributors are essentially search engines.
 Take a look at books in your industry and niche.
 What are the common words and phrases that crop up in their titles, subtitles, blurbs and contents pages?
 The subtitles, in particular, are usually packed with great keywords!

-.
+If you’re still unsure about how to do keyword research for SEO, get in touch.
 Anova can provide great research, with a lot of clients that rank on the first page of Google.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.